jt-pt-dev/MIW-RazorPages-AAD/README.md

 # MIW-RazorPages-AAD
 #### A proof of concept for Azure AD authentication with Razor Pages and multiple APIs

 This test solution was set up in preparation for a change in our larger project to move to Azure AD (AAD).
 The larger project is a collection of separate but related applications with Razor Pages web clients and API backends (all .NET Core).
+The web clients will be supported by mobile applications in the future.

 Each web client has its own API but there are a couple of APIs that are shared across multiple clients.